arnorhs/herewego/README.md

 ### Next up todo:
 - Add a module library so I don't have to put every fucking thing on the window object
-- Move mapping definitions etc into its own file
 - Move player object into its own file
 - Fix the view scrolling to move views instead of using the screen scroll
 - Add some kind of management for game objects besides just views